Amazon Elastic Beanstalk (EB)

 Amazon Elastic Beanstalk (EB) is a Platform as a Service (PaaS) that lets you deploy and manage web applications by simply uploading your codes.
 It automatically handles provisioning, load balancing, scaling, and monitoring, while still allowing access to the underlying infrastructure if needed.

-Ideal for developers with existing/traditional web apps (e.g., Java, Node.js) who want simple deployment but some infrastructure control.
+Best for existing/traditional web apps (e.g., Java, Node.js) who want simple deployment but some infrastructure control.

-Not suitable for mobile-native apps or container-first architectures.
-For such apps, use -
+Important: EB is Not suitable for mobile-native apps or container-first architectures.
+Use -

 - AWS Amplify for modern front-end/serverless apps (e.g., React, Vue, GraphQL).